On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Introduction

-The main difficulty in our paper lies in the proof of the Carleman inequality.
-To obtain the Carleman inequality for the operator $i\partial_t + \D^2$, we expect to see more terms in the computation of commutators (since the order of derivatives are much higher than the classical Schr\"odinger case).
-We are forced to use a computational software to simplify the extremely long expression we were faced with, originating from operators such as $\hat{T}f(x):=e^{-\phi(x)}\,(\partial_{x_i})^{4} \left[e^{\phi(x)} f(x)\right]$ and commutators thereof.
-After such simplifications, we need to manipulate certain $L^2$ inner-product containing many terms in such a way that it was lower-bounded in a positive fashion.
-We would use this lower bound to derive a new Carleman inequality, which we would later use in our lower bound proof.
-The bulk of this paper's difficulty lies in the Carleman proof, as outlined above.
+into a symmetric and an anti-symmetric components) compared to the case for the operator $i\partial_t + \Delta$ (since the number of derivatives is twice as high as that of the classical Schr\"odinger case).
+Among these commutators, most terms are computed manually, but in a couple of cases during the computation, we use a computational software to simplify extremely lengthy expressions.
+This is in fact the major reason why we consider the operator $\D^2$.
+After such simplifications, we need to manipulate certain $L^2$ inner-products containing many terms in such a way that they can be lower-bounded in a positive fashion (for more details see the proof of Lemma \ref{lem Carleman}).
+We use this lower bound to derive a new Carleman inequality, which we would later use in our lower bound proof.